aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

 Aiven for Apache Kafka® as a source for Aiven for ClickHouse®
 =============================================================

-This article shows by way of example how to integrate Aiven for Apache Kafka® with Aiven for ClickHouse® using `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+This article shows by way of example how to integrate Aiven for Apache Kafka® with Aiven for ClickHouse® using `Terraform provider for Aiven <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
 An Apache Kafka® source topic is used as a data source and Aiven for ClickHouse® is used to filter or transform the raw data with a materialized view before writing it to a regular table.

 Let's cook!
 -----------

-Imagine that you've been collecting IoT measurements from thousands of sensors and these metrics are populated in Apache Kafka topic ``iot_measurements``.
+Imagine that you've been collecting IoT measurements from thousands of sensors and these metrics are being populated in an Apache Kafka topic called ``iot_measurements``.
 Now, you'd like to set up an Aiven for ClickHouse database and write filtered messages into table ``cpu_high_usage``.

 This recipe calls for the following: